ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::::: Question
 This is a question.
 Questions will be something that you should respond directly to.
 There may be many different parts to a question and you should answer each part.
 Sometimes questions are inside of exercises and other times they are not.

-Questions should be answered with a **full sentence** to get full credit.
+You should answer questions with a **full sentence** to get full credit.
 Some examples of bad answers are:
 - Yes.
-- It's bigger.
+- It&rsquo;s bigger.
 - It looks like it.
 - Linear.